 228 MS Staff hall.
 (49:32)

-Next, Danny is in the staff area with the blue carpet and blue flowered wallpaper, passing on his left a service cart with two coffee urns, the shelf underneath stacked with cups--and though they are ceramic rather than paper, that they appear immediately subsequent the request to discard cups and other garbage, suggests a link.
-There is also a coffee machine atop of which are two identical cardboard boxes, then on the left in an enclosed glass cabinet is a fire extinguisher.
+Next, Danny is in the staff area with the blue carpet and blue-flowered wallpaper, passing on his left a service cart with two coffee urns, the shelf underneath stacked with cups--and though they are ceramic rather than paper, that they appear immediately subsequent the sign's request to discard cups and other garbage, suggests a link.
+There is also a coffee vending machine on the top of which are two identical cardboard boxes perhaps holding refills.
+On the left, in an enclosed glass cabinet, is a fire extinguisher.

-Reaching this curled mattress, Danny takes a left, we to then see a rolled up rug leaning against the right wall--and the hall now coming into full view he stops abruptly, the two girls standing at the end of it.
+Reaching this curled mattress, Danny takes a left, we to then see a rolled up rug leaning against the right wall.

-Above the girls are two lamps suspended from the ceiling, and interestingly they cast shadows on the ceiling in the shape of spoked wheels despite the fact they are fluted globes.
+Above the girls are two lamps suspended from the ceiling.
+Fluted globes, they cast shadows on the ceiling in the shape of spoked wheels.

-The ceiling lamps throughout the lodge in this film cast quite often stark shadows of their spokes on the ceiling, the only sure time this not happening, of course, being when the lamps are off (such as every time Wendy is in the lobby).
+The chandelier ceiling lamps throughout the lodge quite often cast stark shadows of their spokes on the ceiling, the only sure time this not happening, of course, being when the lamps are off, such as every time Wendy is in the lobby.
 In this staff wing we have no chandelier lamps with obvious wheel spokes, but spokes we shall have.
-The gently fluted globes of the ceiling lamps cast a stark wheel, their inner spokes being five, reminiscent of the pentagram, from which radiates a kind of static whirl of golden, fiery illumination.
+The gently fluted globes of the ceiling lamps cast a stark wheel, their inner spokes being five, reminiscent of the pentagram, from which radiates a kind of static whirl of illumination.

 There is an EXIT sign on the right and on the left a fire alarm bell.